nikhilsharma2317/Sales_Yearly/README.md

 You can explore interactive visualizations of the sales data using Tableau.
 Visit the [Sales Analysis](https://public.tableau.com/app/profile/nikhil.sharma8084/viz/SalesProducts2019/SalesAnalysis) visualization on Tableau Public to access the visualizations.

-Please note that some visualizations may require additional data processing steps in the SQL project before they can be reproduced.

 ## Usage

 To use this SQL project, follow these steps: